luclucky/HabitatConnectivity_Colonization/README.md

-## FRAMEWORK, INPUT-DATA & PYTHON CODE FOR THE PUBLICATION:
+## FRAMEWORK, INPUT DATA & PYTHON CODE FOR THE PUBLICATION UNDER REVIEW:

 # HOW DOES HABITAT CONNECTIVITY INFLUENCE THE COLONIZATION SUCCESS OF AN AQUATIC HEMIMETABOLOUS INSECT? - A MODELLING APPROACH